 The BEO and Basque Cultural Center present a book presentation and book signing by the director of the William A. Douglass Center for Basque Studies at the University of Nevada, Reno, Dr. Xabier Irujo.
 80 years ago this year, the Basque town of Gernika was bombed by Germain and Italian air forces during the Spanish Civil War and Dr. Irujo's book, Gernika - The Market Day Massacre takes a fresh look at this historic event.

-The book presentation will kick off the Basque Cultural Center's August festival.
+The book presentation will kick off the Basque Cultural Center's August festival's Saturday program.

 On April 26, 1937, a massive aerial attack by German and Italian forces reduced the Basque city of Gernika to rubble and left more than sixteen hundred people dead.
 Although the assault was initiated as part of a terror bombing campaign by Francoists against Basque Republican forces during the Spanish Civil War, its main intent was to test the effectiveness of the rising German Luftwaffe’s new equipment and strategies.